tkvogt/fritzbox-route53/README.md

+This project is a local webserver that replaces dyndns services

-### Updating the IP with a local dyndns server
+# Updating the IP

-There are several blog post where people describe how they adapt the resolution of their domain name to a changing ip address.
+There are several blog post where people describe how they adjust the A-record of their domain name to a changing ip address.
-Instead of polling a "what is my ip" service every minute with a cronjob the fritzbox offers a more elegant solution: A dyndns support that can call a webserver.
+Instead of polling a "what is my ip" service every minute with a cronjob the fritzbox offers a more elegant solution:
+A dyndns support that can call a webserver.
+We host this webserver ourselves and are not dependent on dyndns providers

 You can install this webserver by either

-## Run like a Haskell developer
+## Run it like a Haskell developer

-# Install AWS CLI
+### Install AWS CLI

 Assuming Ubuntu